BethyDiakabananas/projects/README.md

 Mega Project List
 ========

 A list of practical projects that anyone can solve in any programming language.
 These projects are divided in multiple categories, and each category has its own folder.
-I started the projects on the list on 3/10/15!
+I started the projects on the list on April 30, 2016 ^o^P

 ## Credits